jacknot/justin.duch.me/_posts/bye_france.md

 description:
 ---

-The Office québécois de la langue française (OQLF), or the Quebec Board of the French Language, is a public organization established in the province on March 24, 1961.
+The Office québécois de la langue française (OQLF), or the Québec Board of the French Language, is a public organization established in the province on March 24, 1961.
 Part of its initial mission was to “work on the normalization of the language in Québec and support state intervention to carry out a global language policy that would consider notably the importance of socio-economic motivations in making French the priority language in Québec.”[^1]

 I find this unacceptable.
 French should stay in France!
-Quebec is in Canada so they should be speaking CANADIAN!
+Québec is in Canada so they should be speaking CANADIAN!
 As someone who got their education in linguistics from body building forums, this deeply saddens and offends me.
 That's why I've taken it upon myself to pledge to destroy the French language